Camara acts as a ‘social enterprise’

 Camara’s Social Enterprise Model

 Camara Education operates as a social enterprise and thus generates a significant proportion of its own revenue.
 Schools are charged for Camara services at a heavily subsidised price, in order to make them more affordable for those in the most disadvantaged areas.
 Income from the sale of computers, recycling and provision of services only partly covers our costs.
-Camara still relies on external funding to make up the deficit and most importantly to enable us to reach our three strategic goals ‘prove, improve and scale’.
+Camara still relies on external funding to make up the deficit and most importantly to enable us to reach our strategic goals.

 The Camara network consists of Education Hubs, which are independent local entities responsible for the front-line delivery of the Camara model to educational institutes within their respective countries.
-There are currently six Education Hubs in Africa (located in Kenya, Lesotho, Tanzania, Uganda, Zambia and Ethiopia) and one Education Hub in Ireland.
-The ultimate governance and decision- making authority of the Hubs are the local boards.
+There are currently five Education Hubs in Africa (located in Kenya, Lesotho, Tanzania, Zambia and Ethiopia) and one Education Hub in Ireland.
+The ultimate governance and decision-making authority of the Hubs are the local boards.
 The Chair of these boards in developing hubs is a direct employee of Camara Education Ltd.

 In addition, there are Resource Centres in Dublin and London.
 The Resource Centres collect redundant computers from organisations and individuals for refurbishment and reuse.
 These computers are refurbished and loaded with educational software before being shipped in bulk, in 20 or 40 foot containers, to our Education Hubs.
 Further processing takes place at the hubs before the computers are sent out and set up, typically in ‘eLearning Centres’ in schools,